 With all of the noise we hear these days about immigrants and how they are taking our jobs away from us and ruining our country, it pays to remember this:

 The population of the United States is about 325.7 million, of which about 5 million are American Indians.
 Those American Indians are the descendants of the original inhabitants of North America.
-So, every one of the 320.7 million non-American Indians in the U.S.A. is either an immigrant or their ancestors were immigrants — and to point it out again: these words describe the 100% of us who are not American Indians.
+So, every one of the 320.7 million who aren’t American Indians in the U.S.A. is either an immigrant or their ancestors were immigrants — and to point it out again: these words describe the 100% of us who are not descendants of the original American Indians.

 Think about that the next time you see a Tweet from or hear a speech by someone who’s complaining about immigrants.
-Remind them that they wouldn’t be here — and you wouldn't be here either — if it hadn’t been for immigrants coming to this land and making it their country — our country — and what it is today.
+Remind them that they wouldn’t be here — and you wouldn't be here either (unless you’re one of the 5 million American Indian descendants) — if it hadn’t been for immigrants coming to this land and making it their country — our country — and what it is today.

 This story if free for reproduction under the terms of the Creative Commons CC0 license.
 The included image is Copyright © 2018-2019 by Colin Kelly (colinian); the original image is licensed and is Copyright © by larryhw | Adobe Stock File # 79371433.
 The original image and any derivatives cannot be reproduced without obtaining a license from Adobe Systems Inc. Codey's World web site has written permission to publish this story and has licensed use of this image.
 No other rights are granted.